ostreifel/vsts-contributions/details.md

 # Share Urls
 Each update to the filter will update the url and create a navigation event.
-This bookmark can be shared and bookmarked.
+This url can be shared and bookmarked.

 # Version History